fsprojects-archive/zzarchive-docker-fsharp/README.md

 The `mono` image contains the latest mono version with F#, whereas the `core` image contains the latest .NET Core SDK and runtime.

+You can choose between using a SDK image or a Runtime image.
+The Runtime image is a minimal image with only the dependencies needed to **run** your already-compiled F# code, while the SDK image also has capabilities for **compiling** F#.

+You can create runtime images by using a continuous integration services to build the software; reference `FSharp.Core` from your app/service and copy the final output into the Runtime container to create a container that contains just your compiled app.

+The up-side of doing it this way is a drastically reduced footprint of your image which translates to lower storage-costs and quicker deploys.
+When that bug hits the fan, you want to be able to quickly roll back your version or push a fix – which means you benefit from lower image sizes.

 # Dependency versions used:

 ## Mono Image